Ambassador Anil Wadhwa Former Ministry of External Affairs Government of India Author, Australia Economic Strategy Report 2020

 2. What is the cost associated with nominations and costs associated with attending the IABCA Stars cocktail event honouring our finalists?

 Nominations are absolutely free, and this is across as many categories as you wish to nominate.
 However, each online nomination will need to be entered as a new category, this is at no cost.
-The exclusive invite only cocktail event, IABCA Stars in honour of our finalists is at no cost.
-The IABCA Stars event is by invite only and the awards gala provides a huge networking opportunity to profile your brand nationally.
-The IABCA black tie gala dinner is a ticketed event.
+The exclusive invite-only cocktail event, IABCA Stars in honour of our finalists, is also at no cost.
+The IABCA Stars event is by invite only, and the awards gala provides a huge networking opportunity to profile your brand nationally.
+The IABCA black-tie gala dinner is a ticketed event.

-To be eligible you must be an individual living in Australia or in India.
-Individuals that promote and work across the Australia India space are encouraged to nominate.
+To be eligible, you must be an organisation / individual living in Australia or in India.
+Organisations that promote and work across the Australia–India space are encouraged to nominate.
 To be eligible for a business category, organisations must have a valid ABN (Australian Business Number) for taxation purposes.
-Businesses and not for profit based in Australia or Australian companies based in India that trade / provide services in India are eligible to nominate.
+Businesses and not-for-profits based in Australia or Australian companies based in India that trade / provide services in India are eligible to nominate.
 Indian companies that invest in the Australian market are eligible to enter.

-5. How do I nominate/ enter the awards and our organisation entered IABCA in the previous years, am I allowed to nominate again?
+5. How do I nominate/enter the awards, and our organisation entered IABCA in previous years—am I allowed to nominate again?

-Nominations open on Friday, 10 September 2021 and the entire nomination process is online.
+Nominations open annually for 6 weeks, and the entire nomination process is online.
 We are environmentally conscious and do not accept any paper nominations.
 To complete entries, you must accept our terms and conditions.
-We advise you to start on the nomination and save your work go back to the criteria when you are ready.
+We advise you to start your nomination and save your work, returning to the criteria when you are ready.
 It may take you a few hours to go through each criteria point and collate the right information requested.
 Our online system will provide you with a unique username and password that will let you save your work as you progress through your application.
-Nominations must be received by the closing date (12 November 2021) to be considered as an award entrant.
-Individuals, Organisations and Not-for-profit that have entered in previous years are allowed to nominate again.
+Nominations must be received by the closing date (check website) to be considered as an award entrant.
+Individuals, organisations, and not-for-profits that have entered in previous years are allowed to nominate again.
 We recognise that a lot can change in a 12-month period, and you may have further success stories to highlight that deserve recognition on a national platform.

 6. Can I email my entry?

-Entries will not be accepted by email due to privacy regulation and acceptance of our terms and conditions, nominations will have to be processed through our online awards portal.
+Entries will not be accepted by email due to privacy regulation and acceptance of our terms and conditions.
+Nominations must be processed through our online awards portal.

 7. Can I self-nominate, or can I nominate someone else?

-Yes, we encourage you to self-nominate as we recognise there is no one better person to highlight your success story better than yourself.
-However, you are allowed to nominate someone else, both instances are common practices.
+Yes, we encourage you to self-nominate as we recognise there is no better person to highlight your success story than yourself.
+However, you are also allowed to nominate someone else—both instances are common practices.

 After you have submitted your nomination, we review if the criteria have been met and will contact you if your nomination is incomplete.
-Following which our national panel will analyse your application during a six-week period.
-This is a lengthy process and has a combination of face-to-face meetings and tele-conferences.
-Each nomination will have an overlap of three judges assessing each application to ensure the outcome is independent of one opinion.
+Following this, our national panel will analyse your application over a six-week period.
+This is a thorough process and involves a combination of face-to-face meetings and teleconferences.
+Each nomination will be assessed by at least three judges to ensure the outcome is independent and robust.
 National finalists are advised of their success by email.
-National finalists will then compete within their category across Australia and winners will be announced at the gala dinner in November.
-Judging is based on the Awards Criteria answers and supporting documentation included in the entry.
+National finalists will then compete within their category across Australia, and winners will be announced at the gala dinner in November.
+Judging is based on the awards criteria answers and supporting documentation included in the entry.

 9. What is the closing date for entries?